Kayli/logspub/dev/cicd.md

 - key entities
   - configuration file
-    - used by GitLab Runner to manage your project’s jobs and stored in a YAML format
+    - used by GitLab Runner to manage your projectï¿½s jobs and stored in a YAML format
     - filename: .gitlab-ci.yml

   - runner: is an application (build agent) that works with GitLab CI/CD to run jobs in a pipeline